-Dr Megan Allen (Royal Melbourne Hospital; Centre for Integrated Critical Care, University of Melbourne)
+Dr Megan Allen (Royal Melbourne Hospital; Department of Critical Care, University of Melbourne)

-Prof David Story (Centre for Integrated Critical Care, University of Melbourne)
+Prof David Story (Department of Critical Care, University of Melbourne)

-Prof Kate Leslie (Royal Melbourne Hospital; Centre for Integrated Critical Care, University of Melbourne)
+Prof Kate Leslie (Royal Melbourne Hospital; Department of Critical Care, University of Melbourne)

-Ms Anna Parker (Centre for Integrated Critical Care, University of Melbourne)
+Ms Anna Parker (Department of Critical Care, University of Melbourne)

 Ms Sabine Braat, (Biostatistician, University of Melbourne)